PaoloM/Fiona/README.md

 #### 11/15/21 - v0.5

 * Changed the app colors to the Windows 11 default ones
-* Initial queue management: direct select and play
+* Initial Favorites support (add track/album, view all favorites, remove an entry)

 #### 04/23/21 - v0.4